Malignant Mesothelioma Overview

 How is malignant mesothelioma diagnosed?

 Mesothelioma is most often diagnosed when you see your doctor because of symptoms you are having.
 The doctor will ask you about your health history, symptoms, risk factors, and family history of disease.
-He or she will do a physical exam.
+A physical exam will be done.

 - CT scan

-After a diagnosis of mesothelioma, you’ll likely need other tests.
+After a diagnosis of mesothelioma, you’ll need more tests.
 These help your healthcare providers learn more about your cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+They can help find out the stage of the cancer.
+The stage is how big it is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is malignant mesothelioma treated?

-Your treatment choices depend on the type of mesothelioma you have, test results, and the stage of the cancer.
-The goal of treatment may be to control the cancer or to ease problems caused by the cancer.
+Your treatment choices depend on the type of mesothelioma you have, how big it is, if it has spread, test results, and the stage of the cancer.
+The goal of treatment may be to control the cancer or to ease problems it's causing.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.

 Mesothelioma may be treated with: